hzeller/folve/README.md

 The parameter given to `f=` is the configuration in the same sequence you supplied on startup, starting to count from 1.
 Configuration 0 means 'no filter' (And no, there is no security built-in.
-If you want people from messing with the configuration of your folve-daemon, don't use -p :)).
+If you want people from messing with the configuration of your Folve-daemon, don't use -p :)).